openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Macro/syntax_node.md

  a   b
 ```

-This syntax tree can be output as `a + b + y` because addition is left-associative, eliminating the need for parentheses on the left side.
+This syntax tree can be output as `a + b + y` because addition is left-associative and does not require parentheses on the left side.

 ### FuncDecl Example